I need a Radar Detector in this car. Only luck has kept me out of jail in the months I have been driving the Aston Martin.

 I do not recommend this method.
 Bite the bullet and take your time to solder these connections

-Utilizing the radar detector mock up measure the mirror tap power cord leaving just enough to plug into the detector.
-(Photograph below)
+Utilizing the radar detector mock up, measure the mirror tap power cord leaving just enough to plug into the detector. (green arrow photograph below)

-Select the wire harness that comes from the mirror to the plug; carefully strip the insulation from the black wire (ground) (red arrow below).
+Select the wire harness that comes from the mirror to the plug; carefully strip the insulation from the black wire (ground) (red arrow photograph below below).

 With the mirror's BlendMount bracket mockup intact, there was no easy way to access the Torx 30 screw necessary to install the mirror.
 The height adjustment and detector bracket from the BlendMount had to be removed.

 With the mirror installed note the mirror harness and Mirror Tap wires tie wrapped together.
-The white tie wrap (blue arrow photograph below) acts as a strain relief from inside the lamp pod.
+The white tie wrap (green arrow photograph below) acts as a strain relief from inside the lamp pod.

 The combination of the original mirror harness and the Mirror Tap power cord means that the original relief in the lamp pod might not be enough for both wires to adequately pass through.
-I cut a small slit in the leather (red arrow) to allow more room for both wires.
+I cut a small slit in the leather (red arrow photograph below) to allow more room for both wires.